Dasharo/docs/docs/guides/dasharo-reviewers-guide.md

 (21:19- 29:00)](https://vimeo.com/756437712).

-We also found several review websites that have already written articles and analyses about this matter.
+We also found several review websites that have already written articles and analysis about this matter.
 Mainboard vendors use default values above those specified by Intel (technically overclocking) to produce better performance results in benchmarks ([AnandTech][anandtech], [TechSpot][techspot], [VideoCardz][videocardz], [Gamers Nexus about cheating][gamersnexus1],